top of page

 I was always surrounded by music, growing up listening to my father coaching singers.
 Eventually, I learned all the songs I heard them singing.
 As I got older, I would go to hear him play piano and often sat in with his Jazz quartet.
 Before I turned 20 I landed my first professional singing job.
 After moving to NYC, I began my singing career in cabarets and nightclubs.
 During that time, I also developed an interest in psychology and began Jungian analysis.

 In 1982, I discovered music therapy and was thrilled to find a field that combined my two loves, music (singing) and psychotherapy!
 Through my studies and experiences at NYU, I came to the conclusion that the voice is our primary instrument and one doesn’t have to be a trained singer to gain the physical, emotional, and spiritual benefits that sounding and singing provide.
-I graduated with a Master’s Degree in music therapy and continued to explore different schools of psychotherapy.
-In 1986, I began seeing clients in private practice and within that setting, I developed the first voice-based model of music therapy, Vocal Psychotherapy.
+I graduated with a Master’s degree in music therapy in 1986 and continued to explore different schools of psychotherapy.
+I began seeing clients in private practice and within that setting, I developed the first voice-based model of music therapy, Vocal Psychotherapy.

-Vocal Psychotherapy is the first voice based model of music therapy and was developed by Doctor Diane Austin, a licensed creative arts therapist.
+Vocal Psychotherapy is the first voice based model of music therapy and was developed by Dr. Diane Austin, a licensed creative arts therapist.
 This model integrates the breath, natural sounds, vocal improvisation, songs and dialogue within a client therapist relationship to facilitate intrapsychic and interpersonal change and growth.
 It combines the ideas and theories of depth psychology with the practice of vocal music therapy.
 Austin Vocal Psychotherapy includes vocal holding techniques, free associative singing© and other methods that access conscious and unconscious feelings, memories and associations.

 Example of Free Associative Singing